-After filing your flight plan via Lockheed Martin Flight Service, two hours prior to your scheduled departure time ForeFlight will begin monitoring your route of flight and providing weather and other alerts relevant to your filed flight plans (requires an active Internet connection, and ForeFlight Pro, Pro Plus, or Performance Plus subscription).
+After filing your flight plan via Lockheed Martin Flight Service, two hours prior to your scheduled departure time ForeFlight will begin monitoring your route of flight and providing weather and other alerts relevant to your filed flight plans.
+You must have an active internet connection to receive these alerts and Sync must be enabled for your account.